-Growth was led by Consulting (10.3%), followed by Tax & Legal (7.7%).
-Financial Advisory and Enterprise Risk Services displayed strong growth with 6.8% and 4.2%, respectively.
-Audit experienced growth of 2.5%, reflecting growth even after taking into account the network’s significant investment in quality around its audit service.
+Growth was led by Consulting, which experienced double-digit growth (10.3 percent in local currency), followed by Tax & Legal (7.7 percent).
+Financial Advisory and Enterprise Risk Services also experienced strong growth with 6.8 percent and 4.2 percent, respectively.
+Audit experienced growth of 2.5 percent, reflecting growth even after accounting for the network’s significant investment in quality around its audit service.

 “By repeatedly forging new ground, Deloitte continues to stay ahead of the considerable disruption facing clients, our people, and the society in which we operate,” said Barry Salzberg, Deloitte Touche Tohmatsu Limited CEO.
 “Member firms remain sharply focused on their unique ability to address the specific needs of their clients through distinctive breadth of skills, deep industry knowledge and strategic investments, while bolstering trust in the marketplace, hiring and developing the best talent, and delivering value to society.”

 “Despite the political and economic volatility that has prevailed across the region for most of 2014, our CIS business experienced revenue growth of 7 percent in local currency in the year ending May 2014” said Deloitte CIS CEO David Owen.
 “Consistent with the rest of the world most growth has come from our advisory business that spans tax & legal, consulting and financial advisory where we have a balanced client portfolio across the major sectors.

 Plans to achieve revenue growth in the new financial year recognise the increasingly complex regulatory and economic environment that exists.
 At the same time, our plans are healthily ambitious, with close to double-digit growth in local currencies, as we set out to continue to deliver high quality services that are relevant to our clients’ needs”.